iani/SC/README.txt

 8 SoundFileGui
 ~~~~~~~~~~~~~~~

-A window for viewing and listening to sound files from disc, and for organizing
+A window for viewing and listening to sound files from disc, and for organizing them in sound file lists.
+File lists are automatically saved on archive for the next session.
+Works together with ScriptLib to add or remove files as code snippets in a ScriptLib's auto-config folder.

-Main classes: BufferItem, SoundFileGui
+Main classes: SoundFileGui, BufferItem

 9 SystemExtensions
 ~~~~~~~~~~~~~~~~~~~